-On September 22, 2015, the Company announced the Private Placement with gross proceeds of \$1.1 million (US\$800,000), of which \$0.9 million (US\$0.7 million) was received prior to September 30, 2015, with the remainder received in early October 2015.
-The Notes bear interest at a rate of 8%, payable quarterly in arrears, are non-transferable and have a term of three years from the date of issue.
-Principal under the Notes is convertible by lenders into, and payable by the Company in, common shares of the Company at a conversion price of \$0.97 per common share, calculated on conversion or repayment using the then-current Bank of Canada noon exchange rate.
-Accrued but unpaid interest on the Notes will be convertible by lenders into, and payable by the Company in, common share equal to the most recent closing price of the Company's common shares prior to the delivery to the Company of a request to convert interest, or the due date of interest, as applicable, calculated using the then-current Bank of Canada noon exchange rate.
-Interest payable and any unconverted principal at maturity date is payable either in cash or Shares, at the election of the Company.
+On October 22, 2015, the Company announced the Private Placement closing with gross proceeds of \$1.1 million (US\$0.8 million).
+The Notes bear interest at a rate of 8%, payable quarterly in arrears, are non-transferable, and have a term of three years from the date of issue.
+Principal under the Notes is convertible by lenders into, and payable by the Company in, Common Shares at a conversion price of \$0.97 per Common Share, calculated on conversion or repayment using the then-current Bank of Canada noon exchange rate.
+Accrued but unpaid interest on the Notes will be convertible by lenders into, and payable by the Company in, Common Share equal to the most recent closing price of the Company's Common Shares prior to the delivery to the Company of a request to convert interest, or the due date of interest, as applicable, calculated using the then-current Bank of Canada noon exchange rate.
+Interest payable and any unconverted principal at maturity date is payable either in cash or Common Shares, at the election of the Company.
 Conversion of any interest is subject to further TSX approval.